 JOHN: Yeah, now that those that you love are there.
 Tell us a little bit, Gladys, about back in 1965, I think it was, when you came to India.
 Tell us where you came from and what your anticipation of ministry was and what it’s turned out to be through these years.

 GLADYS: Well, maybe I need to clarify something.
 I was still in high school in 1965.

-GLADYS: But my husband, but Graham came out in 1965 at the age of 24 years.
-He had actually felt a call to the Lord for this type of missionary service from the time he was fifteen or sixteen in some Christian endeavor meeting that was held in his community.
+GLADYS: But my husband – but Graham came out in 1965 at the age of 24 years.
+He had actually felt a call to the Lord for this type of missionary service from the time he was fifteen or sixteen and some Christian endeavor meeting that was held in his community.

 JOHN: And that was in Australia.

 GLADYS: So he was very keen to work for the Lord and to do His will.
 Whatever God wanted he was ready to do.
 So he actually, after several years – well at the age of 24, after two years attending Bible college, he knew that God wanted him somewhere.
 He had heard about this working in the Mayurbhanj district with the leprosy patients and also the other church-related activities.
 And so he came out at the age of 24 and on his twenty-fourth birthday he arrived, so he had just completed 34 years on the 18th of January.

 GLADYS: We had actually celebrated that together as a family, a lovely time we had together on the eighteenth, that was five days before that.
 Well only four days before this happened.
 So exactly – I can’t tell you much more about that because I did not come until after marriage, until 1893 – I mean, 1983.

 JOHN: So it was almost 20 years later that you were married to him.

 JOHN: Yeah, 18 years later, and then you came and joined him.
 And did he continue that, the ministry to the leprosy patients through all these years?